matthewpalmer/Locksmith/README.md

 ## Powerful support for the Cocoa Keychain

-> The coolest part of being protocol oriented

-Many wrappers around the keychain have only partial support for the keychain.
-They usually support only the critical parts, and ignore the rest.
-This is because there are so many options and variations on the way you can query the keychain that it’s almost impossible to do it reliably, or in a way that is easy for users to adopt.
+Many wrappers around the keychain have only support certain parts of the API.
+This is because there are so many options and variations on the way you can query the keychain that it’s almost impossible to abstract effectively.

 Locksmith tries to include as much of the keychain as possible, using protocols and protocol extensions to minimize the complexity.
 You can mix-and-match your generic passwords with your read requests while staying completely type-safe.